earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 ## Other Tools

-There are many other helpful command line tools.
+There are many other helpful command-line tools.
 More than can be covered well in a single article.
 JQ, [`mitmproxy`](/blog/mitmproxy), [Pandoc](https://pandoc.org/), and [PSTree](https://man7.org/linux/man-pages/man1/pstree.1.html) are some I use frequently.
 There is also a whole class of Rust rewrites of common POSIX tools that warrant an article of their own.

-Of course, [Earthly](https://earthly.dev/) itself is a command line tool and one I use constantly for gluing together various bits of development into repeated steps that I can call locally or on a build server.
-It and the tools I use for [linting prose](/blog/markdown-lint) have become a standard part of how I do things at the command line.
+Of course, [Earthly](https://earthly.dev/) itself is a command-line tool, and one I constantly use for gluing together various development steps together.
+It, and the tools I use for [linting prose](/blog/markdown-lint) have become a standard part of how I work.

-What less common command line tools do you use?
-If you have tool suggestions I'd love to hear them.
-You can find my twitter account and email below.
+What less common command-line tools do you use?
+If you have tool suggestions, I'd love to hear them.
+You can find my Twitter account and email below and I'd love to hear what you are using.